Periphery countries: Adaptation

 Once a periphery country rises up to core countries status it will be more dependent on other periphery countries for natural resources.
 They may also start to exploit other periphery countries to continue to better themselves.
 One of the biggest impacts of this rise of status is the effects it has on the people of these countries.
 Health care is one of the first major improvements these countries will see, people will no longer die en masse from diseases such as malaria and will be better treated for non-communicable diseases.
 Education is also another way in which the citizens will benefit.
 As a country becomes richer, it is able to build more schools and better fund the schools already built.
 This was seen in Russia after the October Revolution.
 A better educated public leads to a more efficient workforce, and can also lead the country to technological breakthroughs in industry and manufacturing.
 These countries will also experience much less severe famine now that they are able to trade successfully on a global scale.

-Current periphery

-List of current periphery countries
+List of periphery countries

 Periphery countries as listed in the appendix of "Trade Globalization since 1795: waves of integration in the world-system" that appeared in the American Sociological Review (Dunn, Kawana, Brewer (2000)).